Frequently Asked Questions

 My field is inspected annually by the Iowa State Department of Agriculture.

-Note: Many dahlia viruses can be latent or asymptomatic; practical management focuses on vigilance, testing, and culling.
+Note: Many dahlia viruses can be latent or asymptomatic; practical management focuses on vigilance, testing, and culling - which I take very seriously.
+Refunds will not be provided if disease is suspected as I do not guarantee disease-free stock.

 What are your thoughts on disease (virus and bacteria)?